AMReX-Codes/amrex/Docs/source/visualization/picviewer.rst

 -------------

 * 2D/3D openPMD or WarpX data visualization,
-* Multi-plot panels (up to 6 rows x 5 columns) controllable independently or synchronously
+* Multi-plot panels (up to 6 rows x 5 columns) which can be controlled independently or synchronously
 * Interactive mouse functions (panel selection, image zoom-in, local data selection, etc)
 * Animation from a single or multiple panel(s)
 * Saving your job configuration and loading it later